tim-one/tim-one.github.io/psf/ban_qa.md

 ---
 Brief replies to questions from a variety of sources, most recent first.

+**2024-11-03 Sun 05:00p CST**

+**Q:** What did you suggest to the SC to address the loss of trust?

+**A:** Same as always: sunlight is the best disinfectant.
+- Stop the interminable stonewalling.
+- Engage with the dissenters respectfully, addressing what they're saying directly, not deflecting by addressing a straw man instead.
+- Give straight answers.
+- Scrub that ridiculous list of ["CoC violations"](crimes).
+It backfired, and will continue to do new damage so long as it stays up.

+Of course they didn't reply.
+And I don't expect anything to change.
+Regardless of organization, group social dynamics are such that the longer a group stonewalls, the more determined they become to stay the course.
+I could write an essay about that, but will spare you :smile:.

 **2024-11-01 Fri 10:00p CDT**

 **Q:** What do you think of [Glyph's blog](https://blog.glyph.im/2024/08/on-the-defense-of-heroes.html)?